Conveniently located to serve the areas of Quincy, Plymouth and South Shore

 Unwanted hair can be troublesome for many patients.
-The constant grooming and removal through methods such as waxing, tweezing, and shaving can be time consuming and costly.
+The constant grooming and removal through methods such as waxing, tweezing, and shaving can be time-consuming and costly.
 Instead, patients who want to experience permanent hair removal on a specific area of their body can consider the benefits of BBL hair removal at DermASAP.

 BBL hair removal is done in several treatments.
 Patients cannot undergo one treatment and see effective results.
 This is because the treatments must be done at specific intervals to ensure it targets hair in the active growth phase.
 Once the initial 6-8 appointments have been completed, patients should continue to schedule annual visits to touch up any areas that may have been missed during these previous sessions.
 This ensures permanent, long-term hair removal rather than reduction.

-BBL hair removal uses the Sciton BBL broadband light source to target hair follicles in the growth phase and eliminate them from producing hair.
+BBL hair removal uses the Sciton BBL broadband light source to target hair follicles in the growth phase and eliminates them from producing hair.
 Large areas can be treated, including the face, back, chest, arms, legs, bikini area, and underarms.
 Patients may find that this is the best way to eliminate the time and money necessary to remove the hair from the area continually using traditional methods.

 Patients can shave before the appointment, but are encouraged not to wax or pluck as this removes hair from the follicle and keeps it from being affected by treatment.
 On the day of the treatment, patients should wear clothing that is loose and comfortable.
 Anesthetic cream is applied to the treatment area and patients will undergo treatment with the Sciton BBL laser.
 Patients may feel a mild stinging sensation, but this is well tolerated by many and is only temporary.

 HOW IT WORKS